Aztarok/videohost/README.md

 ### Commit 1: Made the auth seamless for the email and password sign up, sign in, and sign out.
 Now I can work on the main page and I will add google auth later.

+## 12/16/24:

+### Commit 1: Reformatted the layout and now it looks clean.
+Just have to add features to the buttons.

 ## To-Do List:
 ❌ Protect specific pages with auth logic\
 ❌ Style the layout for the main page\